 - Represented franchisor in dispute with franchisee involving alleging wrongful termination of franchise agreement between the parties and violation of the Minnesota Franchise Act, culminating in three-day arbitration.

 Administrative and Regulatory Defense

 - Represented government and nongovernment entities in complex litigation and investigations involving alleged violations of the False Claims Act, state and federal health care regulations, false advertising and fair trade practice regulations, government contracting regulations, and campaign finance regulations

-- Represented a nonprofit corporation in appeal of a state agency’s decision to deny grant funding, resulting in a favorable judgment of $875,000
+- Represented nonprofit corporation in appeal of a Minnesota State Arts Board’s decision to deny grant funding, resulting in a favorable judgment of $875,000

 - Represented board of directors of a large insurance company in an internal investigation over a troubled development project, conducting numerous witness interviews and overseeing the review of some 1.2 million emails over a two-month period.

 - Represented non-profit political advocacy organizations in cases involving claims under Minnesota’s Fair Campaign Practices Act.